dsdevries/coding-challange/README.md

 2) Clone the forked repo to your computer and install its dependences with npm.

-3) Create a branch with your name (e.g.: *jane-dough*).
+3) Create a branch with your name (e.g.: *jane-dough*) in your fork.

 4) Complete the **Required** tasks (see below).

 5) Complete any **Extra** tasks you would like to or that have been requested of you.

-6) Make a PR against the master branch from your name branch.
+6) Make a PR against the master branch from your name branch. **Do not PR across forks.
+PR against your branch's master!**

 7) Add rackley-dss as a collaborator to the project.